jaredreser/ShermanOaksGalleria1980s-recreation/README.md

 # ShermanOaksGalleria1980s-recreation

-Sherman Oaks Fashion Square Digital Recreation

-Digital reconstruction of the Sherman Oaks Galleria as it appeared in the 1980s and early 1990s.
+Sherman Oaks Fashion Square Digital Recreation.
+As it appeared in the 1980s and early 1990s.
 Currently a very simple proof of concept vibecoded for threejs.
 Let's make a better one!

 Let’s work as a community to reconstruct the Sherman Oaks Galleria as it stood in the 1980s and early 1990s—complete with Time-Out arcade, KB Toys, Sam Goody and all the iconic storefronts.
 It's surprising that no reconstructions of this cultural landmark exist online.